SreeramVipparla/System_Monitor/README.md

 This project uses two programming libraries:
 #### 1)ncurses

 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
-This project relies on ncurses for display output.
+This project relies on ncurses for display output.width="1000" height="250" width="1000" height="250"

-Install ncurses within in your Linux environment using : `sudo apt install libncurses5-dev libncursesw5-dev`
+Install ncurses within in your Linux environment using : `suwidth="1000" height="250"do apt install libncurses5-dev libncursesw5-dev`

 #### 2)Make